EddieJIV/Deploying-and-Configuring-Active-Directory/README.md

 - Left click and drag Client-1 into the _CLIENTS Organizational Unit.
   - Once you do so, you will be prompted with a warning, say Yes.

-# Rough Draft Conclusion:
-In this lab, we effectively installed Active Directory Domain Services on the DC-1 server, promoted it to a domain controller with a new forest (mydomain.com), created organizational units and user accounts, and then joined a client machine (Client-1) to the domain.
-Finally, we organized the clients in Active Directory!

 ---

 ## Conclusion